Michael Vitulano, MA, PhD

 I draw upon my background rich in a unique variety of experiences: travel, volunteerism and sports.
-My athletic background provides me with first-hand experience in group dynamics and persistence in work ethic.
-Further, I obtained an abundance of experiential learning through travel and volunteerism in Central and South America.
-This helped me gain a new perspective: while we may come from different cultures and backgrounds, we are all more alike than we realize.
+My athletic background provides me with experience in teamwork and group dynamics.
+Further, I obtained an abundance of experiential learning through travel and volunteerism in Central/South America as well as Bridgeport Youth Lacrosse.
+Traveling has helped me gain a new perspective: while we may come from different cultures and backgrounds, we are all more alike than we realize.

 King, R. A., Schwab-Stone, M. E., Bloch, M., Vitulano, M. & Peterson, B. S. (2023).
 Psychiatric examination of the infant, child, and adolescent.
 Comprehensive Textbook of Psychiatry, Kaplan & Sadock's Comprehensive Textbook of Psychiatry.